Friday, 4 August 2023

 August 5 Limnos Island

-Early this morning, the first of this voyage, I stood on the deck as we sailed through the Dardanelles Straits looking over at the Gallipoli Peninsula.
-Sailing through here was a bit special for me for a number of reasons not the least of which was that we had visited the peninsula only days earlier.
+Early this morning, the first of this voyage, I stood on the deck as we sailed through the Dardanelles, also know as the Canakkale Bogazi or Strait of Gallipoli, looking over at the Gallipoli Peninsula.
+Sailing through here was a bit special for me for a number of reasons not the least of which was that we had visited the Peninsula only days earlier and I still had the sounds of the guns and screams in my mind.

 Entering the harbour at Limnos